Lucasgarciaamorim/performance-testing-k6-beginners/Readme.md

 - 🟢 Aborting the test execution

 ## 4) Building HTTP requests for API
-- 🔴 Section Overview
+- 🟢 Section Overview
-- 🔴 Intro APIs / HTTP
+- 🟢 A quick introduction to APIs
+- 🟢 What is HTTP?
-- 🔴 Important
+- 🟢 Important update
-- 🔴 GET
+- 🟢 Making a GET request
-- 🔴 JSON format explained
+- 🟢 JSON format explained
-- 🔴 Debug requests/responses
+- 🟢 Debugging HTTP requests and responses
-- 🔴 Parsing JSON
+- 🟢 Parsing JSON
+- 🟢 Correlating requests
+- 🟢 Accessing response headers
+- 🟢 Assignment - Making a POST request
+- 🟢 Teste 7: Assignment - Making a POST request
+- 🟢 Assignment - Making a POST request - Solution
+- 🟢 Coode reaftoring
-- 🔴 Correlation
+- 🔴 Token-based API Authentication
-- 🔴 Headers
+- 🔴 Assignment - Create a new resource using POST
-- 🔴 POST
+- 🔴 Teste 8: Assignment - Create a new resource using POST
-- 🔴 Assignment POST
+- 🔴 Assignment - Create a new resource using POST - Solution
-- 🔴 Refactoring
-- 🔴 Token-based auth
+- 🔴 Assignment - Retrieve a resource after creation
-- 🔴 Assignment Create via POST
+- 🔴 Teste 9: Assignment - Retrieve a resource after creation
-- 🔴 Assignment Retrieve after creation
+- 🔴 Assignment - Retrieve a resource after creation - Solution
 - 🔴 HTTP 301 redirects
-- 🔴 PUT
+- 🔴 Making a PUT request
-- 🔴 PATCH
+- 🔴 Making a PATCH request
-- 🔴 DELETE
+- 🔴 Making a DELETE request

 ## 5) Using parameters in k6 scripts
 - 🔴 Env vars